gardenlinux/gardenlinux-nvidia-installer/system-services/nvidia-installer/Readme.md

 for the `kube-system` namespace.

-In addition, the gpu nodepools must have appropriate node labels so that the compiler and the installer instances can target the correct nodes.
+In addition, the gpu nodepools must have appropriate node labels so that the the nvidia-installer instances can target the correct nodes.

-In general, the compiler nodepool can be scaled to zero once the desired drivers have been compiled.